arabog/ALX-Study-1/Readme.md

 they have a **name**, so we can invoke ("call") them later
 they specify a **return value**
 they can have **arguments**
-they have a **body**, wrapped in curly braces
+they have a **body**, wrapped in curly braces, {}

 The function body is the set of instructions that are executed any time we invoke a function.
 If the function has no return value, you can use the keyword `void` before the function name.
 Otherwise you specify the function return value type (`int` for an integer, `float` for a floating point value, `const char *` for a string, etc).

 **You cannot return more than one value from a function.**

 A function can have arguments.
 They are optional.
-If it does not have them, inside the parentheses we insert void, like this:
+If it does not have them, inside the parentheses we insert `void`, like this:
 ```
 void doSomething(void) {
    /* ... */